 Stay Connected.
 Stay Informed.

-About Charley Correll, MA, LPC, LCMHC Founder of Living Waters Therapeutic Alliance
+About Charley Correll, MA, LPC, LCMHC, Supervisor Founder of Living Waters Therapeutic Alliance

 Welcome to Living Waters Therapy, where hope flows and healing begins.
 I'm Charley Correll, the proud founder of this endeavor, driven by a deep commitment to increase access to mental health care for veterans and their families.
 With a mission focused on assisting those grappling with PTSD, MST, and Mood Disorders, my goal is to be a guiding light on the path to well-being.